BloombergGraphics/2024-h1b-immigration-data/README.md

 | `TRK_13139_FY2024_single_reg.csv` | FY 2024 data (April 2023 lottery), single registrations |
 | `TRK_13139_FY2024_multi_reg.csv` | FY 2024 data (April 2023 lottery), multiple registrations |

-Please cite the data as sourced from USCIS and obtained by Bloomberg.
-Email Bloomberg reporter Eric Fan at `xfan134@bloomberg.net` if you have any questions.